5P34R/CTF/caas/README.md

 ### Its a web challenge from PicoCTF
-We got a webpage with a input field which do cowsay commad with input value when input event is triggered.
+We got a webpage with an input field that does cowsay command with input value when the input event is triggered.

 ## Vulnerable Code